uwe-app/website/site/docs/installation/offline-documentation.md

 +++
-description = "How to open and update the offline documentation"
+description = "Install and update the offline documentation"
 +++

 {{import "header"}}